Ed is noted for a practice which “has seen him in courts of all levels, up to the Supreme Court” (Chambers & Partners 2017 & 2020).

 - P v.
 Commissioner of Police for the Metropolis 2 CMLR 4; ICR 560; IRLR 66; Times, November 14 2017 – landmark victory in Supreme Court for police officers bringing discrimination claims in the Employment Tribunal following police misconduct proceedings; important case on direct effect of EU Directives; IRLR 301, CA – immunity from suit of Police Misconduct Panel from discrimination claims in the Employment Tribunal.
-Led by Karon Monaghan QC in the Court of Appeal and the Supreme Court having appeared alone in the ET and the EAT.
+Led by Karon Monaghan KC in the Court of Appeal and the Supreme Court having appeared alone in the ET and the EAT.

 - Dr S Verma v.
-Barts and the London NHS Trust ICR 727, IRLR 567, SC (meaning of pay protection for doctors in the NHS) – appeared alone and successfully in the EAT and led by Karon Monaghan QC in the Court of Appeal and the Supreme Court, where he was personally mentioned for his “diligence” by Lord Carnwath in the Judgment.
+Barts and the London NHS Trust ICR 727, IRLR 567, SC (meaning of pay protection for doctors in the NHS) – appeared alone and successfully in the EAT and led by Karon Monaghan KC in the Court of Appeal and the Supreme Court, where he was personally mentioned for his “diligence” by Lord Carnwath in the Judgment.

 - Green v.
 SIG Trading Ltd IRLR 123; The Times, December 3, 2018, CA (listed for two days with British Council v Jeffery IRLR 935, EAT).
 Important case on territorial reach of Employment Rights Act to international whistleblowers.
 Ed led Grahame Anderson in the Court of Appeal against two silks.

 - Alastair Dobbie v.
 Paula Felton t/a Feltons Solicitors IRLR 679 – appeared successfully (having not appeared below) in this appeal on the proper application of the public interest test in whistleblowing cases (IDS Volume 14, Chapter 3.40a and 3.47).
 Defeated further appeal to CA against a KC on the papers.